RedHatQE/rhui3-automation/tests/README.md

 In addition, you need a ZIP file with the following files in the root of the archive:

 * `rhcert.pem` — This must be a valid Red Hat content certificate allowing access to the following products:
-  * _Red Hat Update Infrastructure 2.0 (RPMs)_
+  * _Red Hat Update Infrastructure 2 (RPMs)_
-  * _RHEL RHUI Atomic 7 Ostree Repo_
-  * _RHEL RHUI Server 7 Rhgs-server-nfs 3.1 OS_
+  * _Red Hat Enterprise Linux for SAP (RHEL 7 Server) (RPMs) from RHUI_
+* `rhcert_atomic.pem` — This must be a valid Red Hat content certificate allowing access to the following product:
+  * _Red Hat Enterprise Linux Atomic Host (Trees) from RHUI_
 * `rhui-rpm-upload-test-1-1.noarch.rpm` — This package will be uploaded to a custom repository.
 * `rhui-rpm-upload-trial-1-1.noarch.rpm` — This package will also be uploaded to a custom repository.

 Usage
 --------
-You can include the test stage in a RHUI 3 deployment by providing the address of your test instance in the `[TEST]` section and the address of your client instance in the `[CLI]` section of the `hosts.cfg` file.
+You can include the test stage in a RHUI 3 deployment by providing the address of your test instance in the `[TEST]` section and the address of your client instances in the `[CLI]` and `[ATOMIC_CLI]` sections of the `hosts.cfg` file.
 Alternatively, you can install and run the tests at any time after a RHUI 3 deployment by adding (or uncommenting) the `[TEST]`section and running `ansible-playbook` again.
 Either way, the `ansible-playbook` command line must contain the required ZIP file as a parameter of the `--extra-vars` option.

 To install and run the test suite as part of the initial deployment or after a completed deployment, use the following command: